 Republicans Intervene in Minnesota Absentee Ballot Provision

-St Paul, Minn.
-(CN) — Donald Trump’s re-election campaign and the Republican National Committee have intervened in a voting rights group’s attempt to prevent Minnesota’s secretary of state from enforcing a provision that requires a witness for absentee ballots.
+ST. PAUL, Minn.
+(CN) — Donald Trump’s re-election campaign and the Republican National Committee have intervened in a suit challenging Minnesota’s witness requirements for absentee ballots.

 The provision, which requires a signature from a notary public or another registered Minnesota voter on all absentee ballots, was waived Wednesday when Ramsey County Judge Sara Grewing approved a consent decree between Secretary of State Steve Simon and the Minnesota Alliance for Retired Americans.

-The agreement stemmed from a lawsuit in which the Alliance sought to challenge that requirement generally, but especially in light of the pandemic’s potential impact on in-person voting.
+Alliance has brought a lawsuit to challenge that requirement generally, but especially in light of the pandemic’s expected impact on in-person voting.

 Simon, a member of Minnesota’s Democratic Farmer Labor Party, agreed not to enforce the provision during the primary.
 The decree sparked outrage among state Republicans, some of whom said the courts were being used to circumvent the state Legislature.